MakingChatbots/ivr-tester/README.md

 * Expressive test definitions help document call flow
 * Record audio of tests
 * Record transcriptions of tests
-* Supports Google Speech-to-Text and AWS Transcript for transcribing calls
+* Supports Google Speech-to-Text for transcribing calls
 * Open-source

 ## What can it do